When to visit

 The Rocket Garden is an outdoor exhibit of actual rockets from the Mercury, Gemini and Apollo programs.

 Heroes and Legends focuses on America's first astronauts and presents the characteristics of a hero through NASA's space pioneers.
 This new attraction also houses the U.S. Astronaut Hall of Fame .

 At the Astronaut Encounter, visitors get the rare opportunity to meet real astronauts.
 Blue-suited NASA astronauts who have lived and worked in space share their experiences during a one-hour live presentation and question & answer session.

 Space Shuttle Atlantis is probably the centre's most popular attraction!
 An introductory film tells the story of the shuttle program, and you can get a close-up view of the actual space shuttle Atlantis.
 You won't want to miss the Shuttle Launch Experience , a simulated shuttle launch that lets you live the sights, sounds and sensations of blasting off into space.
 A veteran space shuttle commander shows you into the “cockpit” for a memorable multisensory experience!

 Journey to Mars presents NASA's plans to explore deep space, including the red planet.

-The site also features two Imax 3D theaters that screen films all day long: Journey To Space, narrated by Sir Patrick Stewart, and A Beautiful Planet, narrated by actress Jennifer Lawrence.
+The site also features two Imax 3D theaters that screen films all day long: Journey To Space, narrated by Sir Patrick Stewart, and the new film Asteroid Hunters 3D, with eye-popping images of space.